*Update: For a review that is better than mine, providing a broader sense of what the book is about, with helpful quotes/excerpts, see HERE.

 But besides that, it has divided men and women in the church, in a variety of ways.
 Instead of learning and serving together in the church as co-laborers for the gospel, the body of Christ has ended up like two bodies!
 A gender ghetto developed, false dichotomies made, and the church has suffered as a result.
 Men and women have been reduced to simplistic stereotypes, unable to function in the fullness that God intended for them as men and women, faithfully reflecting their Creator.

-Women in particular have been fed a diet of limited and anemic teaching.
+Women in particular have been fed a diet of anemic teaching.
 The book carefully looks at a study Bible for men and a study Bible for women, and notes how the Bible ends up interpreted through a lens of biblical manhood and womanhood (and an accompanying lens of authority and submission).
 We have forgotten basic Bible interpretation methods, and lost focus on our Lord Jesus Christ.

 Instead of growing in the likeness of Jesus, the main concern is to grow into a biblical woman or man.
 You would think Jesus taught one set of virtues for women and one set for men!
 No. Jesus did not do such.
 Again, this is not about gender sameness, but we will become a truly “biblical” man or woman when we are striving to be like Christ.